leewallen/temp-watcher/flink-temp-watcher/README.md

 ## Running the App

-The sample job in this repo will read from the `sensor-reaading` topic, aggregate the sensor data to get the average temperature over a 5 minute period, and write the aggregated data to the `sensor-reading-aggregated` topic.
+The sample job in this repo will read from the `sensor-reading` topic, aggregate the sensor data to get the average temperature over a 5 minute period, and write the aggregated data to the `sensor-reading-aggregated` topic.

 First, let's setup the kafka topics.
 Run `./gradlew createTopics`.